From Palo Santo To Crystals, Millennial Wellness Damages The Communities It 'Borrows' From

 The problem with millennial wellness, however, is that while millennials place a higher priority on sustainability than any generation before them, rarely does it sit alongside context and knowledge about why these practices exist.
 This matters because the popularity and uptake of certain wellness trends is starting to damage the communities from which the related practices originated, because they were never intended to be scaled up in such a big way.
 The impact can include the unsustainable way products are sourced, the boom-and-bust cycles they create for farmers, as well as the harm done to local communities.

 But if we combine knowledge about sustainability with the huge popularity of spiritual wellness, it could have a massively positive impact on climate change.
-A 2017 study by Christine Wamsler, PhD, a professor at the Lund University Centre for Sustainability Studies, found that being mindful about what we consume and how we consume it could have a positive impact on sustainability at all levels, ranging from climate change to social activism.
+A 2017 study by Professor Christine Wamsler from the Lund University Centre for Sustainability Studies found that being mindful about what we consume and how we consume it could have a positive impact on sustainability at all levels, ranging from climate change to social activism.

 At present, the problem is that in order to make something quickly accessible, proper knowledge about the complex and intricate connections between the environment and local communities gets stripped out and distilled into catchy buzzwords.